GittyBittyLitty/OpenEPaper/hardware/Building-an-Access-Point.md

 pio run -e <environment> -t upload
 ```

-### Building the ESP32-C6 PlatformIO Radio firmware from source
+### Building the ESP32-C6 Radio firmware from source
 Some APs use an esp32-c6 for a radio instead of a segmented tag.

 It is only necessary to build the esp32-c6 firmware from source if you want to modify it.
 Otherwise https://install.openepaperlink.de is the way to go!

+There are two versions of the C6 radio firmware, a PlatformIO based located in the ARM_Tag_FW/OpenEPaperLink_esp32_C6_AP subdirectory and
+an Arduino based project located in the ARM_Tag_FW/Arduino_OpenEPaperLink_C6_AP directory.

+## Building the ESP32-C6 PlatformIO Radio from source

 OpenEPaperLink_esp32_C6_AP is an ESP-IDF (Espressif IoT Development Framework)
 project.
 If this doesn't mean anything to you see https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#

 Once you have IDF in your path you build the code by running idf.py build.

-## Flashing the ESP32-C6 PlatformIO Radio firmware built from source

 The image is flash to the C6 via the serial port by running idf.py -p <Serial_Port> flash.

 During development some flashing time can be saved by running idf.py -p <Serial_Port> app-flash.

-## Watching the ESP32-C6 PlatformIO Radio firmware Debug Log

-The debug serial port may be monitored by running idf.py -p <Serial_Port> monitor.
+Finally the debug serial port may be monitored by running idf.py -p <Serial_Port> monitor.

 Multiple commands given to idf.py at one time.